FC Vorskla Poltava (women)

 Vorskla Poltava, formerly known as Zhytlobud-2 Kharkiv (Житлобуд-2 Харків) is the Ukrainian professional women's football team associated with FC Vorskla from Poltava, Ukraine (which previously represented Kharkiv).
-In 2021 it became grandfathered into FC Vorskla Poltava as its women's football department.
+In 2021, it became grandfathered into FC Vorskla Poltava as its women's football department.
 The Ukrainian Association of Football licensing center indicates that it is a separate club.
-The team plays at the Ukrainian Women's League top tier, Vyshcha Liha.
+The team plays in the top tier of the Ukrainian Women's League, Vyshcha Liha.

-Previously as the Kharkiv club it used to cooperate with Kharkiv Regional College of Physical Culture and Sports, football team of which was a feeder for Zhytlobud-2 Kharkiv.
+Previously, as the Kharkiv club, it used to cooperate with Kharkiv Regional College of Physical Culture and Sports, whose football team was a feeder for Zhytlobud-2 Kharkiv.

+In 2026, FC Vorskla Poltava, facing a financial crisis, withdrew from all competitions, including women's.

 History

 It all started with a girl under-13 team that was formed in 2004 and next year won the Ukrainian championship among girls that took place in Sevastopol.
 Later the team participated on few occasions at futsal competitions.

 In 2007 the football team became known as Zhytlobud-2 Kharkiv after its main sponsor.
 In 2010, based on the team there was established a club which beside its female team also fields a male team in amateur competitions.

 In 2010 the club also fielded its floorball team.

 In 2012 the club debuted in national league competitions.

 In 2017 the club took part in the first Ukrainian beach soccer competitions among women teams in Odesa.
 After placing second in a group stage, they were eliminated during quarterfinals.

 In 2020 the club lost its founder Yuriy Krolenko who died aged 82.

 Its 2022–23 UEFA Women's Champions League season the club started under the name "Vorskla-Kharkiv-2".
 On 10 September 2022 at the start of the domestic season, it was announced that Zhytlobud-2 has officially switched to Vorskla.
 At its first match against Shakhtar Donetsk, players were dressed in jerseys of Vorksla yet with Zhytlobud-2 logo.